Kentico/xperience-zapier-cli/README.md

 After installing the NuGet packages in the Xperience application, you can find a new __Zapier__ module under the __Configuration__ menu.
 This will list the created webhooks and allow you to fine-tune or disable them if necessary.
 You _do not_ need to create webhooks in Xperience unless you are setting them up manually- Zapier will create them automatically!

 The import package provided by the NuGet packages also contains a custom [workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps) and custom [marketing automation](https://docs.kentico.com/k12sp/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-marketing-automation/developing-custom-marketing-automation-actions) action to trigger Zaps.
+If you'd like to use these, import the _/App_Data/CMSModules/Xperience.Zapier/Xperience.Zapier.zip_ package from the __Sites application__: [Importing a site or objects](https://docs.xperience.io/deploying-websites/exporting-and-importing-sites/importing-a-site-or-objects).

 ## Creating a webhook